-The Economist Group (TEG) are a premier media company, with a long history in publishing that stems from their flagship title “The Economist”.
-With offerings including newspapers, magazines, conferences and digital services, their business is diverse and growing.
+The Economist Group (TEG) are a premier media company with a long history in publishing that stems from their flagship title, “The Economist”.
+Their business is diverse and growing, with offerings including newspapers, magazines, conferences, and digital services.

 Launching new products into new markets provides a range of opportunities, but in order to uphold the quality expected by TEG, it was vital to ensure that their choices regarding design and direction resonated strongly right from the start.

 When serving new audiences, the TEG design team had to ensure their websites and components were attractive, yet functional and on-brand.
 But how do you know your design is on track when you don’t know your market yet?
 Or the customer persona?
 After all, with no previous experience to draw on, they were blazing a new trail for the company in terms of design.

 Design is very much driven by internal discussions, however these could often happen in isolation from end-users.